riteshsp2000/react-boilerplate/README.md

 4. Docker support

 ## Guidelines
-1. The project is configures using yarn so use yarn and not npm
+1. The project is configured using yarn so use yarn and not npm